rreichel3/rj3.me/docs/blog/common-commands.md

 ---
 title: Commands Cheat Sheet
 lang: en-US
-description: A running list of the commands I use frequently, so I can quickly acess them 😀
+description: A running list of the commands I use frequently, so I can quickly acess them 😀.
+Raspberry Pi SD Card Backups, Chrome for Burp and NMAP
 date: "2020-06-14"
 ---